liesel-devs/liesel/docs/source/model.rst

 Nodes and Variables
 -------------------

-The fundamental building blocks of your model graph are given by just three classes and two functions.
+The fundamental building blocks of your model graph are given by just four classes.
 Each of these building blocks is documented with examples, so make sure to check them out.

 .. autosummary::